jojonium/advent-of-code-2020/README.md

 # Advent of Code 2020

-My solutions to Advent of Code 2020, a series of 50 algorithms problems, mostly written in TypeScript
+My solutions to [Advent of Code 2020](https://adventofcode.com/), a series of 50 algorithms problems, written in TypeScript.

 To run a solution script, install dependencies first with `npm install`, then do this: